ICNHodler/docs/Rocketchat-AMA-Archive.md

 # Q63
-An article about the Deloitte audit published by coinreport mentioned that Iconomi’s PR company is Preobrat.
+An article about the Deloitte audit published by coinreport mentioned that Iconomi's PR company is Preobrat.
 Doing some research, it shows that Preobrat has 1 employee on linkedIn.
 The Preobrat website is down and the owner of preobrat (Petra) is also the PR Advisor at Iconomi.
-The only description of what Preobrat does is found on Petra’s description of the work history.
+The only description of what Preobrat does is found on Petra's description of the work history.
 Corporate communications, media relations, crises communications, issue management, content creation and branding are mentioned.
 Each of these are important for a company to have a handle on.

 Is there a focus on page speed (Iconomi is yellow on google page speed analysis), competitive keyword research, quality backlinks to iconomi.net, organic SEO and is anyone in the office familiar with paid online marketing campaigns?

-Basically what I’m getting at is that the current strategy is necessary but I’m concerned if it’s enough given the fast paced technical aspects of modern marketing strategies.
+Basically what I'm getting at is that the current strategy is necessary but I'm concerned if it's enough given the fast paced technical aspects of modern marketing strategies.
 *Asked by @stephen*

-> Yes, as explained in more detail in our Financial Report, we will continue developing and upgrading ICONOMI’s marketing strategy and ramping up our efforts in this department.
+> Yes, as explained in more detail in our Financial Report, we will continue developing and upgrading ICONOMI's marketing strategy and ramping up our efforts in this department.
 This of course includes competitive keyword research, SEO, and other technical tools.
 More concretely, you may have noticed we deployed an update to our landing page a couple of weeks ago, and we are also currently hiring in this area.
 *Answered 26th August 2018*